-The importance of a damp-proof course in the wall in case of rising damp
+The importance of a water barrier in the wall in case of rising damp

 Do you also suffer from rising damp in the walls?
-Then there's a good chance you have problems with the water barrier.
+Then there is a good chance you have problems with the water barrier.
 Find out how best to deal with this.

-What is a damp-proof course in your wall?
+What is a water barrier in your wall?

-A damp-proof course is a layer of moisture-resistant material, usually integrated into the construction of the wall.
+A water barrier is a layer of damp-proofing material, usually integrated into the construction of the wall.
 It is designed to prevent the passage of water through the wall.
-Usually it is placed on the first row of bricks, flush with the floor pass, to ensure that moisture cannot enter the house through, for example, the basement walls.
-In this way, therefore, it is a kind of weapon against moisture problems, preventing damage to the structure or interior of a building.
+It is usually placed on the first row of bricks, flush with the floor pass, to ensure that moisture cannot enter the house through, for example, the basement walls.
+In this way, it is therefore a kind of weapon against moisture problems, preventing damage to the structure or interior of a building.

-The importance of a damp-proof course in your wall
+The importance of a water barrier in your wall

-It is important that this layer be intact along the entire length of the walls.
+It is important that this layer is intact along the entire length of the walls.
 If it is not, or the water barrier is completely missing, it loses its function.
 Then:

-• the water will spread into the wall, giving you rising damp.
+• Will the water spread into the wall, causing you to suffer from rising damp.

 The infestation goes across the entire width of the wall and can go over a long length.